raymondlo84/openvino-notebooks/onnx_inference_convert/README-zip.md

 ## 3. Download the zip file with the notebook

-Download the file from (direct link to notebook zip file).
+Download the file from https://github.com/helena-intel/openvino-notebooks/releases/download/openvino-notebooks-develop/openvino-notebooks-develop.zip .

 ## 4. Copy the downloaded zip file